-Trusted to care in Hailsham
+Trusted to care in Hailsham, East Sussex

 The team at Bowes House comes from all different backgrounds, but we share a common purpose - to make residents happy and fulfilled every day.
 We're a close-knit bunch and we support each other to do our best work.
 Find out more about us on these pages.

 I wanted to work for Care UK (I joined in May 2014) because I was keen to work with families and the elderly, and I wanted to help people through the process of choosing the right care home for their loved one.
 The environment I work in is lovely and the work itself is extremely rewarding – I’m very proud of Bowes House and what we do here.

 In a previous role I worked with the long term unemployed, helping them to get back into employment, but I actually use many of the same skills now, including empathy, listening and relationship-building skills.
 Away from work, I love socialising, eating out and travelling to warm countries!

 Working in different departments from housekeeping, care, the lifestyle team and most recently promoted to Head House keeper and ICC.
 The role of Infection Prevention & Control (IPC) Champion is vital in ensuring that colleagues maintain a high standard of hygiene and cleanliness in the home, keeping residents and colleagues safe.
 They work hard to deliver the relevant training to the team, complete audits and keep on top of the legislation and guidelines.

 Every day Care UK colleagues live our values of passionate, caring and teamwork to empower residents to enjoy fulfilling lives.

-Our hardworking teams always keep residents and their families at the heart of the care they provide.
+Our hardworking teams always keep individuals and their families at the heart of the care they provide.
 We work with you to shape the care your loved one receives, the food they’re served, the activities and experiences they want to do – even the ways they prefer to keep in touch with their friends and family.

 The nurses at Care UK are highly skilled and receive sector-leading training, which enables them to keep developing expertise in different clinical fields from dementia to palliative care.